IMC Compared with Other Master's Degrees

 IMC Full-Time

 This program is for students straight from undergrad or with a few years of work experience who are looking to launch or accelerate their career.
 This program is 15 months long and offered just north of Chicago on the Northwestern University campus in Evanston, Illinois.
-For one quarter of the program, students work on a strategic IMC project for a top company to help them tackle a real marketing communications challenge and gain valuable work experience.
+For one quarter of the program, students work on a strategic IMC project as part of a capstone course to gain valuable work experience.

 Learn more about IMC Full-Time